 Unlike the Federal Rules of Civil Procedure, the ITC rules do not include a rule governing formal initial disclosures.
 One of the reasons that the ITC rules do not require mandatory disclosures in discovery is that the ITC rules require much more detail in Section 337 complaints than those in district court.
-In patent-based complaints, for example, identification of the ownership and assignments for each asserted patent, identification of any license agreements covering such patents, a list of each corresponding foreign patent or patent application, a nontechnical description of each invention, a showing that each respondent is importing or selling the accused product, and claim charts showing infringement of each asserted independent claim by the accused articles is required.
-Similarly, the ITC does not have specific patent disclosure rules that exist in some district courts.
-Therefore, there are no formal requirements obligating the exchange of infringement claim charts or invalidity claim charts.
-The disclosure of such information is usually handled through the exchange of contention interrogatories.
-Notably, unlike district court cases where damages-related discovery can be very extensive and often triggers the "proportionality" balancing of the Federal Rules of Civil Procedure, an ITC investigation does not include damages and thus such expansive discovery can usually be avoided.
+11 In patent-based complaints, for example, identification of the ownership and assignments for each asserted patent, identification of any license agreements covering such patents, a list of each corresponding foreign patent or patent application, a nontechnical description of each invention, a showing that each respondent is importing or selling the accused product, and claim charts showing infringement of each asserted independent claim by the accused articles are required.
+12 Beyond these requirements, however, the ITC does not have specific patent contention disclosure rules that exist in some district courts.
+Therefore, there are no formal requirements obligating the exchange of infringement or invalidity claim charts.
+The disclosure of such information is instead usually handled through the exchange of contention interrogatories.
+Notably, unlike district court cases where damages-related discovery can be very extensive and often triggers the "proportionality" balancing of the Federal Rules of Civil Procedure, an ITC investigation does not include damages, and thus, such expansive discovery regarding financial issues can usually be avoided.
 The same is usually true for willfulness discovery.